-Spontaneously it is manifested in changed attitudes, for which Galatians gentleness, self-control."
+Spontaneously it is manifested in changed attitudes, for which Galatians

+5.22f. provides something of a descriptive enumeration: "The fruit of the Spirit of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control."
 But another kind of expression is directly concerned with the base and focus of this experience, the mysterium tremendum et fascinans itself.
 There is an enormous variation to be discovered in the investigation of such expression and Lonergan correlates this variety with the predominant stages of meaning operative in one's self-understanding and in one's spontaneously assumed stance toward reality--i.e., with the manner in which one's world is mediated by meaning.
 He constructs a series of stages of meaning based on a cumulative differentiation of consciousness.
 In the Western tradition there have been three such stages of meaning, and they can be ontogenetically reproduced in the life-history of a contemporary individual.
-This ontogenetic reproduction is the key to our thesis of a post-critical religious conversion which is other--even more so in experience than in expression--than whatever religion may precede intellectual conversion.
+This ontogenetic repredection is the key to our thesis of a post-critical religious conversion which is other--even more so in experience than in expression--than whatever religion may precede intellectual conversion.